codatio/codat-docs/docs/smb-help-hub/integrations/sage-50/troubleshooting.md

 Yes, Codat offers ongoing support, including updates and troubleshooting, to keep the connection running smoothly.

-#### What kind of maintenance is required for the connection between Sage 50 and my financial services provider?
+#### What kind of maintenance is required for the connection between Sage 50 and my provider?

 Minimal maintenance is needed, though you’ll need to ensure Sage 50 and the Codat connector are up-to-date and functioning correctly.

-#### What should I do if the connection between Codat and my financial services provider stops working?
+#### What should I do if the connection between Codat and my provider stops working?

 Check the status of the on-premise connector, verify Internet connectivity, and contact Codat’s support team for further assistance, if needed.